PapRazzi/portfolio-3/wifi-paris/wifi-paris.md

 |Microsoft |Mobile/Tablet |     0.6|
 |Asus      |Mobile/Tablet |     0.5|

-Apple is clearly leading with 38% share of devices on mobile and computers, followed by Samsung.
+Apple is clearly leading with 38% overall share of devices on mobile and computers, followed by Samsung.
 All other brands are below 2%.

 Are there significant differences depending on the country ?
-We can look at the top brands on the 10 most frequent country, and see that Apple and Samsung are consistently the first 2 brands (except for Apple on Arab Emirates devices, for some reason that I couldn't explain otherwise than data corruption), while the third brand has higher variability but a much smaller share of market.
+We can look at the top brands on the 10 most frequent country, and see that Apple and Samsung are consistently the first 2 brands (except for Apple on Arab Emirates devices, for some reason that I couldn't explain otherwise than data corruption), while the 3rd brand has higher variability but a much smaller share of market.

 ```r